 Step 5: Test Your Samsung TV

 Please note that handling these capacitors incorrectly can cause harm or death!
 Be sure to use a digital multimeter.
-We assume no responsibility for any kind of damage caused by acting according to these instructions.
+We assume no responsibility for any damage caused by acting according to these instructions.